sjkp/Microsoft-teams-docs/teams/tab_schema.md

 	* 88

 		Required.
 Name of the larger icon for the tab extension, sized to 88 x 88 pixels.

+	Each icon image file must be a transparent PNG, with a white or light-colored background.

-	For additional information on format requirements for icon images, and including them in your tab package, see [Create the package for your Microsoft Team tab app](createtabpackage.md).
+	For information on including icons in your tab package, see [Create the package for your Microsoft Team tab app](createtabpackage.md).

 * accentColor